 Latest Update: The minimum wage in Vietnam will be increased from 1,490,000 VND/month (US$63,8) to 1,600,000 VND/month (US$68,5), an increase of 110,000 VND and valid from July 1st, 2020.
 This is in accordance with Decree 86/2019/QH14 on Nov 12, 2019 about the Government’s budget plan in 2020.

 Hence, if there is none of new notifications, the statutory minimum rate of pay from January 1, 2021 will remain unchanged, i.e. 1,490,000 dong/month.

 Many foreigners choose to use a payroll provider for their company; this allows them to focus on their core business rather than administration.

-For more information on payroll services, use our contact form below.
+For more information on payroll services or register a company in Vietnam use our contact form below.